cmu-ci-lab/writing/README.md

 18. **line numbering**: Many venues provide line numbers in the review version of their $\LaTeX$ style.
 You should not forget to enable this.
 It is immensely frustrating as a reviewer to not be able to refer to specific locations of the paper by line number.
 Forgetting to enable line numbering may also result in desk rejection.

 19. **update your template files**: The `acmart`, `cvpr`, `iccv`, and associated bibliography template files keep changing.
 Make sure to regularly download and use the latest versions of the template files.

+20. **compress your PDF file**: Before submitting your final document, you should reduce the size of your PDF file using lossless compression.
+This is especially important for papers that contain a lot of figures, which can easily exceed hundreds of MB in size: files that large are impractical to download, and may be disallowed on many paper submission systems.
+There are many ways to compress a PDF file, two common ones are to use ghostscript (`gs`) on the command line, or the "compression" option on Adobe Acrobat.

 ## Resources